 - 1. Juniors.
 There is no specific minimum age for handlers to compete in Barn Hunt.
 All able handlers of any age must be able to safely handle the dog without assistance while on the way to the blind, waiting in the blind, on the way to the ring, in the ring, and exiting the ring and surrounding area.
 If, in the opinion of the Trial Chair and/or Judge the dog can not be safely handled due to an otherwise able handler's young age, the Club may ask for a substitute handler.
 If a substitute handler is not available, the dog may not compete.
 An authorized adult such as a parent may wait in blind with a junior handler and walk with them to the ring, but may not enter the ring or handle the dog. - 2.
 People with disabilities.
 Some handlers will need special accommodation.
-Those accommodations will be tailored to that handler's specific needs.
-Special accommodations may include assistance getting to the blind or holding a dog in the blind (two persons in blind for that one dog), assisting the handler to the ring or even inside the ring taking the collar and leash off and replacing the collar/leash at the end of the run.
-If an assistant is used inside the ring to aid in unleashing and leashing the dog, the assistant remains standing at the gate in the ring while the dog is run, with his or her back to the ring.
-The assistant cannot interact with the handler, restrain the dog during the run, or accept a rat tube.
+Those accommodations will be tailored to that handler's specific needs and may include assistance getting to the blind or holding a dog in the blind (two persons in blind for that one dog), assisting the handler to the ring, taking the collar and leash of f and replacing the collar/leash at the end of the run.
+If an assistant is used inside the ring, the assistant remains standing at the gate with their back to the ring while the dog is run. - a) All assistants must be capable of handling the dog and have signed the Club and Barn Hunt waiver.